 - power (weightlifters’ strength): that which allows us to exert great force and maintain sustained muscle loads, often with quite slow movements.
 This is the strength we need to play long passages in doublestops and to sustain long forte passages

-Big, bulky muscles might look good in the mirror but they’re not very useful for musicians.
-We are high-performance athletes ……. but of the small muscles.
-Our fingers have to be more like world-class decathlon athletes, dancers, gymnasts or acrobats rather than olympic weight-lifters.
-We need endurance strength (the type of strength that allows us to withstand thousands of small repetitive movements) rather than the strength that would allow us to lift 100 kilos in one momentous effort.
-Big bulky muscles tend to make people stiff and “muscle-bound” whereas the strength we need to play the cello must be coupled with enormous flexibility and speed (= agility) as well.
+Musicians are high-performance athletes ……. but of the small muscles.
+Most of the time, but especially for fast playing, our fingers need to be more like world-class decathlon athletes, dancers, gymnasts or acrobats rather than olympic weight-lifters.
+Big, bulky muscles might look good in the mirror but they tend to make people stiff and “muscle-bound” which is not particularly useful for musicians.
+Although the muscular power we need to play the cello is considerably more than what is needed to play the violin, the cellist’s strength must be coupled with enormous flexibility and speed (= agility) as well.